Understanding Your Financial Aid Package

 The University uses the standardized Federal Methodology (FM) formula in computing the expected family contribution (EFC).
 Factors used in this analysis include income, assets, family size, and number of family members in college.
 To produce the total expected family contribution, this formula adds the student's expected contribution with the parental expected contribution.

 Once we determine the student's financial need, the Office of Student Financial Services creates a financial aid package.
 MCPHS University utilizes scholarships, grants, loans, and employment opportunities to assist students in meeting as much of their demonstrated financial need as possible and makes every effort to distribute the available funds in an equitable fashion to assist the greatest number of eligible students.
 The total amount of aid a student receives may not exceed his or her total cost of attendance.

 Scholarships and Grants

-This is money that does not need to be repaid and has been awarded to the student based on the information submitted on the FAFSA or on the student's academic credentials.
+Also known as gift aid, this is money that does not need to be repaid upon graduation.
+It has been awarded to the student based on the information submitted on the FAFSA or on the student's academic credentials.
 This represents all institutional, federal, and state awards students are eligible to receive.
 Please see our Scholarships and Grants page for additional information.